annelo-msft/gists/lro/readme.md

 - Get current status of operation
 - Get outcome of completed operation
 - Communicate to user when operation is completed
-- Rehydrate an operation from a separate process
+- Rehydrate an operation subclient, e.g. from a separate process
 - Get HTTP details from service responses

-### New third-party service requirements
+### New third-party requirements

 - Get updates regarding operation progress from service response stream
 - Communicate to user when operation state is changed
 - Communicate to user when operation is suspended and requires action to continue
-- Expose linked operations (e.g. Cancel) on operation type
+- Expose linked operations (e.g. Cancel) on operation subclient
-- Protocol method return type enables adding convenience method overload without breaking changes
+- Add convenience method overloads without breaking changes

 ## System.ClientModel types

-To account for variation in operation implementations across third-party cloud services, System.ClientModel provides minimal base types that expose only APIs to indicate whether an operation has completed, to enable rehydration, and a `Wait` method that returns when a polling LRO should stop polling, or an LRO update stream ends.
-Client libraries will add public operation-specific types derived from `OperationResult` to add APIs to address additional requirements specific to the operation.
+To account for variation in operation implementations across third-party cloud services, System.ClientModel provides minimal base types that expose only APIs to indicate whether an operation has completed, to enable rehydration, and a `Wait` method that returns when an LRO subclient should stop polling or a response stream ends.
+Client libraries add public operation-specific types derived from `OperationResult` that add APIs to address additional requirements specific to the operation.

 ### SCM OperationResult API